-The simplest method to purify water is to boil it for a good amount of time.
+The simplest method to purify water is to boil it for a good time.
 High temperatures cause the bacteria and virus to dissipate, removing all impurities from the water.
-In doing so, chemical additions cease to exist in the water as well.
+In doing so, chemical additions cease to exist in the water.
 However, the dead micro-organisms and impurities settle at the bottom of the water, and boiling does not help eliminate all the impurities.
-You must strain the water through a microporous sieve to completely get rid of the impurities.
+You must strain the water through a microporous sieve to completely remove the impurities.

 2. Water Purifier

-An electric water purifier is the most trusted form of water purification that can be found in most houses today.
-A water purifier uses a multi-stage process that involves UV and UF filtration, carbon block, and modern water filtration technology that eliminates a majority of the chemicals and impurities making it the purest drinking water.
+An electric water purifier is the most trusted form of water purification found in most houses today.
+A water purifier uses a multi-stage process involving UV and UF filtration, carbon block, and modern water filtration technology that eliminates most of the chemicals and impurities, making it the purest drinking water.